garethparris/k3s-rpi/README.md

 brew install k9s
 ```

-- On Mac OS, paste the .kube/config file contents to:
+- On Mac OS, paste the `.kube/config` file from the master node contents to: `~/.kube/config`

-  `~/.kube/config`

 You can now run `kubectl` or `k9s` from the Mac to query and manage the cluster.